semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 There are two types of pipelines:

 - **Static**: pipelines that don't require runtime evaluations.
-Semaphore uses the pipeline directly as is to start the workflow
+Semaphore uses the pipeline as-is
-- **Dynamic**: contain elements that must be evaluated at runtime.
-Semaphore compiles it to generate a new pipeline that's used to start the workflow
+- **Dynamic**: contain elements that must be evaluated at runtime

-If one or more of these elements are present, the pipeline is dynamic and must be compiled using an *initialization job*:
+The presence of one of the following elements make the pipeline dynamic.

-- [Change detection for monorepos](./optimization/monorepo): since Semaphore needs to evaluate the Git commit history to determine which files have changed
+- [Change detection (monorepos)](./optimization/monorepo): since Semaphore needs to evaluate the Git commit history to determine which files have changed
 - [Job matrices](./jobs#matrix): since Semaphore needs to compute all the variable permutations
 - [Parameterized promotions](./promotions#parameters): since parameter values are user-selected
 - [Organization pre-flight checks](./org-preflight): because these commands must be  executed before the pipeline begins processing
 - [Project pre-flight checks](./projects#preflight): because these commands must be executed before the pipeline begins processing

+Dynamic pipelines are evaluated in the initialization job.

 ### Initialization job {#init-job}